aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLTM via C# or Online App" h2=".NET API for POT to XLTM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert POT file to XLTM within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting POT to XLTM.

+The first step is to use Aspose.Slides for .NET to export the POT file to HTML.
+This API provides a wide range of features for creating, editing, and converting presentations.
+It also supports a variety of formats, including POT, PPT, PPTX, ODP, and HTML.
+With Aspose.Slides for .NET, you can easily convert POT to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLTM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, edit, and convert spreadsheets.
+It supports a variety of formats, including XLS, XLSX, CSV, HTML, and XLTM.
+With Aspose.Cells for .NET, you can easily convert HTML to XLTM with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POT file to XLTM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, you can quickly and easily convert POT to XLTM within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting POT to XLTM.
+With Aspose.Slides for .NET, you can export POT to HTML.
+And with Aspose.Cells for .NET, you can convert HTML to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}